tylerah/school-district-analysis/README.md

 ![Screen Shot 2022-09-19 at 7 44 01 PM](https://user-images.githubusercontent.com/104606662/191148980-df56f0db-81f0-47da-9ec3-0e535a562dc1.png)

 ## Summary
 Overall, the data for the entire school district remained largely unchanged.
 In the average passing math and reading scores, the % passing for Thomas High School dropped by less than a percent.
-The impact on all metrics considered was found to largely neglible.
+The impact on all other metrics considered was found to largely neglible or was found to have no change at all.